Your Internal Communications Measurement Cheat Sheet

 Use the new numbers you received from your KPIs to create goals for your employees.
 Make sure the goals you set for your employees are reachable and will help solve your employee engagement problem.
 The goals you set will ultimately increase your employee engagement rate and loyalty to your organization.

 Find ways to make sure employees are reaching the goals you set for them.
 Use incentives, like allowing employees to work flexible hours, having team lunches, and having extracurricular activities, like an after-work volleyball league.
-Finding ways to make your employees love coming to work will help you reach your goals and improve the overall operations of your organization.
+Finding ways to make your employees love coming to work will help you reach your goals.
+Improve the overall operations of your organization.

 A Gallup poll found that companies with high employee engagement tend to outperform the competition by 147%.
 Using KPIs to measure your organization’s employee engagement rate can help you create a plan that will enrich your company culture, increase your employees’ performance, and strengthen employee loyalty.
 Utilize these tools to make sure your employees stay engaged and even recommend your organization to others.